enexqnt/Py-vAllocation/docs/tutorials/relaxed_risk_parity.rst

     ax.set_title("Relaxed Risk Parity Frontier")
     ax.figure

-Step 4 – Interpreting the metadata
+Step 4 - Interpreting the metadata
 -----------------------------------

 The ``frontier.metadata`` list records, for each portfolio:

-* ``target_multiplier`` – the relaxed multiplier applied to the base risk-parity profile.
+* ``target_multiplier`` - the relaxed multiplier applied to the base risk-parity profile.
-* ``lambda_reg`` – the diagonal penalty used during optimisation.
+* ``lambda_reg`` - the diagonal penalty used during optimisation.
-* ``target_return`` – the effective return constraint at the solution.
+* ``target_return`` - the effective return constraint at the solution.
 If clipping occurred, this may differ from the originally requested target.

-This enriched metadata is ideal for governance dashboards—combine it with the ``diagnostics`` DataFrame to monitor trade-offs between target multipliers and achievable returns.
+This enriched metadata is ideal for governance dashboards--combine it with the ``diagnostics`` DataFrame to monitor trade-offs between target multipliers and achievable returns.

-Step 5 – Deployment tips
+Step 5 - Deployment tips
 -------------------------

 - Replace the synthetic ``mu``/``cov`` with shrinkage estimates from